meconlen/AutoConfProject2/README.md

 This repository is a template used for autotools projects.
 It's designed around C and C++ projects and Google Test but can be easily adapted to other scenarios.

+This repository has a github action to run the unit tests on commits to branches main and dev.

 # Dependencies

 This depends on having standard autotools available.